open-feature/community/README.md

 The project roadmap is available [here](https://github.com/orgs/open-feature/projects/1).
 New initiatives require an accepted [OpenFeature Enhancement Proposal (OFEP)](https://github.com/open-feature/ofep).
 A community decision will then be made as documented in [Decision Making](./governance-charter.md#decision-making).

-### Mailing Lists

-TODO

 ### License

 All OpenFeature projects are shipped under the permissive [Apache License v2](./LICENSE) as CNCF IP Policy dictates.
 This blog post explains the reasoning behind choosing this license.
 Refer to CONTRIBUTING.md for details on code attribution.

 ### Logos and Brand Guide

 The OpenFeature logos and brand guide can be found in the [CNCF artwork repository](https://github.com/cncf/artwork/tree/master/projects/openfeature).
-In addition, a Google Slides template is also available.

 ### Social Media